-Solaris 11.4 installation media no longer include the GLM driver.
-The installation ISO or CD-ROM must be configured as a VDS device (with ID 6).
-To enable the use of the SCSI devices provided by Charon-SSP to a Solaris 11.4 guest system, the required SCSI driver must be installed.
-For this, the GLM driver from Solaris 11.3 can be installed in Solaris 11.4.
+Please note: Solaris 11.4 installation media no longer include the GLM driver.
+Therefore, the installation ISO or CD-ROM must be configured as a VDS device (with ID 6).
+To install Solaris 11.4 on a SCSI disk, the required SCSI driver must be installed in the installation environment and in the newly installed system.
+The GLM driver from Solaris 11.3 can be installed in Solaris 11.4 to support the SCSI devices provided by the Charon-SSP emulator.